On this page

 What Is Low Back Pain?

 Low back pain can feel like a stabbing, burning, or aching pain.
-It may be constant, or it may come and go over the course of the day.
+It can be constant or come and go during the course of the day.

 While most low back pain resolves over time, episodes of low back pain often return.
-You can treat and prevent low back pain with lifestyle changes, along with care from your doctor.
+You can treat and prevent low back pain with lifestyle changes and care from your doctor.

 What causes lower back pain?